googlemaps/js-three/README.md

 ## Description

 Add [three.js](https://threejs.org) objects to Google Maps Platform JS.
-The library provides a `ThreeJSOverlayView` class extending `google.maps.WebglOverlayView` and utility functions such as `latLngToMeters`, `latLngToVector3`, and `latLngToVector3Relative`, for converting latitude and longitude to vectors in the mercator coordinate space.
+The library provides a `ThreeJSOverlayView` class extending `google.maps.WebGLOverlayView` and utility functions such as `latLngToMeters`, `latLngToVector3`, and `latLngToVector3Relative`, for converting latitude and longitude to vectors in the mercator coordinate space.

-> **Note**: Thils library requires the beta version of Google Maps Platform JavaScript.
+> **Note**: This library requires the beta version of Google Maps Platform JavaScript.
 >
 ## Install